weepy/sprite-factory/README.markdown

 * Preloading CSS for large images (will add the 'loading' class to the element until the image has been loaded)
 * Can use transparent PNGS for IE6 and IE7
 * Light mode, using half the number of elements (only suitable for non-transparent images)
+* Easy to update sprite to a different index - useful for animation

 Example of use
 ----